 Thank you and be safe!

 Go to the Workshops page for more details

 The Florida Coalition of Christian Private Schools Accreditation, Inc. (FCCPSA) was founded and continues to be led by men and women who believe that parents are responsible to direct the education of their children in all areas of life, including academics.
 Our mission is to encourage and help in the development of the Christian Private Schools and Religious Exempt Child Care Facilities throughout the State of Florida that partner with those parents on a daily basis..

 The FCCPSA began with the development of a comprehensive Private School Administrator's Manual over twenty years ago.
 The Administrator's Manual is designed to guide organizations through the entire operation of a private school, from the legal options when starting a school, through high school graduation.
 Workshops and on-site training for administrators of both private schools and Religious Exempt Child Care Facilities are conducted throughout the state several times each year.
 For member schools, the goals include on-going teacher training, teacher certification and full accreditation for a school, and the Florida Gold Seal Quality Care accreditation for the Child Care Facility.

-Obtaining the status of being a fully Accredited School displays to the world that a school has demonstrated excellence in academics.
+Obtaining the status of being a fully Accredited School or Child Care Facility displays to the world that a school has demonstrated excellence in academics.
 The accreditation process is designed to improve the educational and spiritual quality in private schools regardless of size.